 A few people have asked me a number of questions about my book.
 I will try to give some answers in this blog post.

 Why I chose to write flash fiction?
 Flash fiction, for those who don’t know, is extremely short prose, generally up to 1000 words (more details about it here).
 As for me, I was always fascinated by prose poetry and haiku (the Japanese traditional poetry consisting of only three lines, the first and last having five syllables, and the middle one having seven, always) because of their extraordinary concision, the way those writers are able to say so much in so little words, how they are able to express a multitude of thoughts and feelings in only a few lines.
-To go into detail, in form I was influenced by the prose poems of French writers Aloysius Bertrand (Gaspard de la Nuit – Gaspard of the Night), Charles Baudelaire (Le Spleen de Paris/Petits poèmes en prose –Paris Spleen), and Arthur Rimbaud (Illuminations); in style, themes, and subject (ordinary people living ordinary lives), by the short stories of Romanian writer I.A.
+To go into detail, with this book, in form I was influenced by the prose poems of French writers Aloysius Bertrand (Gaspard de la Nuit – Gaspard of the Night), Charles Baudelaire (Le Spleen de Paris/Petits poèmes en prose –Paris Spleen), and Arthur Rimbaud (Illuminations); in style, themes, and subject (ordinary people living ordinary lives), by the short stories of Romanian writer I.A.
 Bassarabescu, American writers Raymond Carver, James Salter, and Russian writer Anton Chekhov (another influence was the American writer John Williams, especially his novel Stoner, which I absolutely love); in spirit, by haiku poetry (in fact, I could say that I write flash fiction because I don’t feel capable of writing haiku).
-There isn’t one particular haiku poet that influenced me, I’ve read various collections of haiku; it was more the idea, the thought process behind the haiku that interested me, the extreme concision and discipline of the words.
+There isn’t one particular haiku poet that influenced me, I’ve read various haiku anthologies; it was more the idea, the thought process behind the haiku that interested me, the extreme concision and discipline of the words.
 Another Japanese creation that greatly influenced me was the concept of mono no aware.
 Roughly translated as empathy toward things or sensitivity to ephemera, this term expresses an awareness of the transience of all things, which can instill in a person a gentle sense of melancholy about their own existence or life in general.
 The concept has permeated almost all aspects of Japanese art, from poetry to paintings or films.
 Actually, one story in the book, On the Bus, was inspired more or less directly by a Japanese movie, Unagi/The Eel (1997).

 In Ten Seconds I tried to portray a human being’s life, from birth to death (and everything in between), hence the “interconnection” (there are also other details that will reward an attentive reader).
 It didn’t start out this way.
 Initially, it supposed to be just a collection of stories with no particular overall theme, gathered from my blog.
 However, as I began putting them together, I noticed that two of them, Ten Seconds and Birthday (both written in 2016 – at about the same time as the longest story in the book, Bad Strategy – and published on my blog with some modifications in 2017; all of them were edited again for the book) had a similar tone.
 Then I got the idea that these two could represent different stages in a person’s life and I began developing the book around that, in the spirit of mono no aware.
 I also wanted to experiment a little bit – one story is told from the second person perspective, one is told backwards (from end to beginning), one is written in the present tense and contains multiple flashbacks…